 If you're searching Documents, then the search even looks at the first few hundred words from the body content of emails.

-If you're using a search entity within a Report, then the search will search all the same fields.
+If you're using a search entity within a Report, then it will search all the same fields.

-When you type a phrase or multiple words in the search box, each bit of text (any text separated by a space, a dash, comma etc) is treated as its own search term.
+When you type a phrase or multiple words in the search box, each bit of text (any text separated by a space, dash, comma, etc.) is treated as its own search term.
 The search will look for a maximum of five search terms - any other terms will be ignored.

 Not Case Sensitive